goggin13/wrestling/readme.md

   X update match form to handle these
   X update admin screen to input these nicely
 - stop being lazy and TDD these changes
-- add balance to user model
+X add balance to user model
-  - display on user index page
+  X display on user index page
-  - display in banner
+  X display in banner
 - create abstract bets table
   - {match_id, user_id, type, amount, wager, payout, open}
   - make payout a method for now, TBD on how to set